Only original pharmaceutical products that passed 3 stages of clinical trials.

 The therapeutic index of Yohimbine is rather low; the range between effective and dangerous doses is very narrow.
-A typical dose for the treatment of sexual dysfunction is 15-30 mg, a dose of 100 mg is deadly, it can lead to panic disorders, heart attack and even death.
-In this regard, it is necessary to strictly follow the information contained in the official instructions and recommendations of the attending physician.
+A typical daily dose for the treatment of sexual dysfunction is 15–30 mg.
+A dose of 100 mg is deadly, it may lead to panic disorders, heart attack, and even death.

-Drugs based on yohimbine are not recommended for women especially during pregnancy and breastfeeding since the drug can affect the uterus, complicate childbirth and harm the fetus.
+Drugs based on yohimbine are not recommended for women.
+It may be especially harmful to pregnant and breastfeeding women’s health since the drug can affect the uterus, complicate childbirth and harm the fetus.

 - Katona CL et al (1989) Yohimbine binding to platelet alpha 2-adrenoceptors in depression. https://www.ncbi.nlm.nih.gov/pubmed/2551946

 - Susset JG et al (1989) Effect of yohimbine hydrochloride on erectile impotence: a double-blind study. https://www.ncbi.nlm.nih.gov/pubmed/2657105

 - Kucio C et al (1991) Does yohimbine act as a slimming drug? https://www.ncbi.nlm.nih.gov/pubmed/1955308

 - Montorsi F et al (1994) Effect of yohimbine-trazodone on psychogenic impotence: a randomized, double-blind, placebo-controlled study. https://www.ncbi.nlm.nih.gov/pubmed/7974947